scott-weeden/websharpstudios.github.io/en-US/downloads/mac-dl.md

 ## Advanced Configuration

-To make FontForge more pleasant to use, you can change some aspects of the way it works on Macs. **These steps are optional.**
+To make websharpstudios more pleasant to use, you can change some aspects of the way it works on Macs. **These steps are optional.**

 <a class="btn btn-primary btn-large default" data-toggle="collapse" href="#collapseHot" aria-expanded="false" aria-controls="collapseBasic">
   Hot keys